Marconi Company: Since 1999

-In 1999, GEC underwent a major transformation.
+In 1999, GEC was broken up and parts sold off.
 Marconi Electronic Systems, which included its wireless assets, was demerged and sold to British Aerospace which then formed BAE Systems.

 GEC, realigning itself as a primarily telecommunications company following the MES sale, retained the Marconi brand and renamed itself Marconi plc.
 BAE were granted limited rights to continue use of the Marconi name in existing partnerships, which had ceased by 2005.
 Major spending and the dot-com collapse led to a major restructuring of the Marconi group in 2003: in a debt-for-equity swap, shareholders retained 0.5% of the new company, Marconi Corporation plc.

 In October 2005 the Swedish firm Ericsson offered to buy the Marconi name and most of the assets.
 The transaction was completed on 23 January 2006, effective as of 1 January 2006.
 The remainder of the Marconi company, with some 2,000 staff working on telecommunications infrastructure in the UK and the Republic of Ireland, was renamed Telent.